Why use a Lindy Fralin Partial Tap Resistor?

 If you use low output or vintage style humbuckers, the split humbucker sound may not be usable.

 The Lindy Fralin Partial Tap Resistor modification is a brilliant idea that Lindy Fralin is somewhat vague about, and they downplay its potential.
 Simply put, it’s just a resistor placed between the switch and Ground instead of the straight wire.

 We have illustrated the Lindy Fralin Partial Tap Resistor modification in Example 2.

-What happens when we place the resistor in place of the wire is that it forces some of the signal to go through the second coil.
+When we put the resistor in place of the wire, it forces some of the signal to go through the second coil.
 The term “Partial Tap” in the name comes from a part of the signal escaping through the resistor.
 A standard coil-split would be a full tap.

 Allowing some of the signal to travel through the second coil reduces the amount of volume drop when the coil-split modification is engaged.

 Yes, it does.
 Lindy Fralin recommends using a 7k resistor for low output humbuckers and calling it a day.
 While this may be great advice as a place to start, it doesn’t even begin to unlock the power of this mod.
 Basically, increasing and decreasing the value of the resistor changes how much of the second coil you hear when using the coil-split modification.